Why Might an Employer Pay a Signing Bonus?

 If your salary ranges are fair and you are not discriminating against any protected class of employees, you don't want to pay an employee way out of your range.
 Employees do talk about money and the employee will know.

 A signing bonus is a useful tool for specific employment situations.
 You should use them judiciously to recruit superior employees in hard-to-fill positions.
+The average applicant for the normal position will not seek or expect a signing bonus.
 They provide employers with just one more tool for recruiting and hiring the most talented employees.